"

 Accessibility features of the web version of this resource

-The web version of [Textbook Name] has been designed with accessibility in mind by incorporating the following features:
+The web version of [Textbook Name] has been designed to meet Web Content Accessibility Guidelines 2.0, level AA.

 The web version of this resource follows all guidelines in the BCcampus Checklist for Accessibility.